isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the Primary English Language Classroom (Primary).md

 *   would like to be able to lead effectively and mentor others in their professional learning and practice of DI; and
 *   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves planning a professional learning session to lead and guide peers/teachers in their practice of DI in the EL classroom.

+#### Learning Goals

+By the end of this course, you will be able to:

+*   lead and mentor peers/teachers in the practice of DI in the areas of language learning to improve classroom practice by demonstrating:

+	*   the application of DI principles and e-pedagogy,
+	*   ongoing review of and critical inquiry into the practice of DI, and
+	*   adaptiveness in the practice of DI to customise learning for students; and

+*   plan with the aim of facilitating professional learning about DI in the EL classroom in the following contexts: a Professional Learning Team, Professional Learning Community and/or Networked Learning Community at school/cluster levels.

 ### Course Structure